 Queue Metrics & CDR

-Every queue call writes one row to a durable CDR timing layer in the PresenceDO, and the standard contact-center KPIs (ASA, service level, abandon rate, and AHT) are derived from those four timestamps.
+Every queue call writes one row to a durable CDR timing layer in the PresenceEngine, and the standard contact-center KPIs (ASA, service level, abandon rate, and AHT) are derived from those four timestamps.
 As with agent KPIs, there’s no separate aggregation job: the metrics are a pure read over the CDR within a time window.

 The queue CDR